What Is A Covenant Not To Compete In Delaware?

 Do I Need an Attorney when Dealing with a Covenant not to Compete?

-Since covenants could restrict your rights, you may wish to hire a Dover, Delaware lawyer to review any documents.
+Since covenants could restrict your rights, you may wish to hire a Dover, Delaware lawyer to review any agreements.
 They will be able to negotiate further changes to the covenant, and can draft an entirely new one that is acceptable to all parties if needed.
-An attorney can also give valuable advice when it comes to suing employees for breaching covenants, or counseling employees who have signed one about whether they can accept a different job.
+An attorney can also give valuable advice when it comes to suing employees for breaching covenants, or counseling employees who have signed one regarding whether they can accept a different job.